Domestic Violence Definition, Statistics, Awareness, Law & Advocacy

 - Domestic violence coverage in the news and media.

-Our goal was to cover every aspect of domestic violence
+Our goal in this guide was to cover nearly every aspect of domestic violence

 We want victims and survivors, advocates, writers and everyone else to have a terrific resource.